-It’s that time of year again foaling and breeding time!
-The most exciting time of year for horse breeders, as well as the busiest and most exhausting.
+It’s that time of the year again, foaling and breeding season!
+It is the most exciting time of year for horse breeders, as well as the busiest and most exhausting.

-Over the years I have found myself explaining to many horse owners the steps and procedures involved in breeding a mare.
-I know that sometimes it can be hard to understand and remember the meaning of all the terms that you hear or see on a veterinary bill.
-So whether you’re a first time breeder, an owner, work with horses or an old timer here are some of those common terms that you are going to hear and use during the breeding season and what they mean.
+Over the years I have found myself explaining to horse owners the steps and procedures involved in breeding a mare.
+I know it can be hard to remember the meaning of all terms you hear or see on a veterinary bill.
+So whether you’re a first-time breeder, an owner, or work with horses this might help.

-Flush– A uterine flush is usually performed on a mare post foaling, if she has a uterine infection or sometimes after breeding.
+Flush– a uterine flush is usually performed on a mare after foaling if she has a uterine infection or sometimes after breeding.
 It involves a vet feeding a catheter (long thin tube) through the vulva to the uterus and then putting liquid through it and into the uterus.
 A flush can be done with water or saline and it can be mixed with iodine or antibiotics if there is an infection present.

 Follicle Test (FT)– Follicle Tests are the most accurate way to determine when a mare will be ready to breed.
-The vet will use an ultrasound and scan the follicles to see what size they are and when they will be ready to ovulate which can help calculate when will be the best time to breed the mare.
+A vet will use an ultrasound to scan the follicles to see what size they are.
+This helps determine when the mare will be ready to ovulate and the best time to breed the mare.

-Corpus Luteum (CL)– is a structure that develops in the ovary after ovulation.
+Corpus Luteum (CL)– a structure that develops in the ovary after ovulation.
 It produces progesterone and oestrogen which are hormones necessary to support pregnancy.
 If pregnancy does not occur the CL will regress within a few days.
 If pregnancy does occur it will remain for a few months and continue to produce hormones to support the pregnancy.

-Oxy (Oxytocin)– is a medication given to the mare to make the smooth muscle tissues of the uterus contract which then helps rid the uterus of any fluid.
+Oxy (Oxytocin)– a medication given to the mare to make the smooth muscle tissues of the uterus contract which then helps rid the uterus of any fluid.
 It is often given post foaling, after a flush and sometimes after breeding.

-PG– is short for Prostaglandin which is a hormonal injection given to mares to help bring them into heat as quickly as possible.
+PG– short for Prostaglandin.
+PG is a hormonal injection given to mares to help bring them into heat as quickly as possible.
 Prostaglandin also causes luteolysis (the regression of the corpus luteum) which then helps to shorten the luteal stage and shorten the cycle.

-Swabs– mares may require a clitorial and/or uterine swab to ensure that no infection is present prior to breeding or to determine if or what infection is present.
+Swabs– mares may require a clitorial and/or uterine swab to ensure that no infection is present before breeding or to determine if or what infection is present.
 A simple swab is taken of the area and it is then sent away to a laboratory for testing.

-Caslicks– is a procedure that involves stitching closed the upper part of the mares vulva.
-Caslicks are performed to help prevent reproductive system infections that can occur due to a mares poor confirmation, previous foaling injuries or from sucking air through the vulva.
-Caslicks must be removed prior to foaling and serving to prevent the stitches and vulva from being torn and damaged.
+Caslicks– a procedure that involves stitching closed the upper part of the mare’s vulva.
+Caslicks are performed to help prevent reproductive system infections that can occur due to a mares poor conformation, previous foaling injuries, or from sucking air through the vulva.
+Caslicks should be removed prior to foaling or serving to prevent the vulva from being torn or damaged.

-AI– is short for Artificial Insemination, which is when a mare is inseminated with semen that has been collected from a stallion.
+AI– short for Artificial Insemination.
+AI is when a mare is inseminated with semen that has been collected from a stallion.
 The semen can be used fresh, chilled or frozen and is inseminated into the uterus when the mare is ready to breed.

-I hope this has helped you to know and understand some of the common horse breeding procedures and terms.
-If you have any further questions or concerns about your horses or breeding speak to your veterinarian, I am sure they will be happy to help.
+I hope this helps you to understand some of the common horse breeding terms and procedures.
+If you have any questions or concerns about your horse or breeding you should speak to your veterinarian.

 Until next time,